 Jump to:

 Indoor planting is any planting done inside.
-Now, we’re not talking about planting spuds in your kitchen floor!
-Indoor planting is simply any planting done indoors, whether that’s in a container on a windowsill or maybe a dedicated space like a greenhouse or even a potting shed!
+Now, we’re not talking about planting spuds on your kitchen floor!
+Indoor planting is simply any planting done indoors.
+Whether that’s in a container on a windowsill or maybe a dedicated space like a greenhouse or even a potting shed.

-If you’ve not heard of a potting shed, then allow us to introduce you to it!
 A potting shed is a dedicated growing space that’s half shed, half greenhouse.
-One half of the building contains nice, tall windows that let in natural light and potting benches to grow your produce on.
+One-half of the unit contains tall windows that let in natural light and potting benches for produce.
 The other half can also be used for growing but contains useful storage space too.

-If you need storage space in your garden but think a greenhouse might be a snazzy idea, then why not get the best of both worlds with one of our fantastic Potting Sheds!
+If you need storage space in your garden but think a greenhouse might be a snazzy idea, it’s your best bet!

 June

-We’re starting off in June, the equinox of the year and the month Spring ends and Summer really begins!
-With an abundance of sunshine and warm temperatures, June is really the perfect time to be growing and planting.
+We’re starting off in June, the equinox of the year, and the month Spring ends and Summer really begins.
+With an abundance of sunshine and warm temperatures, June is the perfect time to grow and plant.
 Even though most of your planting may have already been done, there’s always more you can find!

 June Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: N/A Calendula, Candytuft, Nigella, Nasturiums, Sunflowers, Hollyhocks, Alstroemeria, Achillea, Coreopsis, Erigeron, Arabis Fruit and Vegetables: Pumpkins Climbing Bean, Dwarf Bean, Runner Bean, Pak Choi, Carrot, Chard, Cucumber, Kohl Rabi, Lettuce, Pea, Swede

-Sunflowers: It isn’t too late to plant sunflowers, who will love the bright and warm conditions once they’ve sprouted.
-Grow in a pot, in a place that receives at least 6 hours of direct sunlight, and water regularly for best results.
+Sunflowers: It isn’t too late to plant sunflowers!
+Grow in a pot in a place that receives at least 6 hours of direct sunlight and water regularly for best results.

-Achillea: Sow Achillea seeds now so they’re ready for winter.
-Sow on the surface of trays filled with compost and cover with vermiculite and polythene to increase the chances of germination.
-Prior to germination (1 week) keep them between 15 and 20°.
+Achillea: Sow Achillea seeds now, so they’re ready for winter.
+Sow on the surface of trays filled with compost.
+Cover with vermiculite and polythene to increase the chances of germination.
+Prior to germination (1 week), keep them between 15 and 20°.

 Strawberries: A summer classic, you can start harvesting Strawberries from June onwards.

-Gooseberries: When harvesting gooseberries, pick only alternate berries to thin out the number of berries on the bush.
+Gooseberries: When harvesting gooseberries, pick only alternate berries.
 This will make next month’s crop sweeter and larger.

 July